 Thank you to Jennifer and Rob for organizing this fun-filled evening.

 The Worship Committee thanks the 14 people who came to an evening of sharing in a circle conversation for our congregation on January 19 on the mission and worship focus of the church.
 Under the leadership of three facilitators (Katharine Weinmann, Beth Sanders and Maureen Parker), we heard what was on our hearts and minds in the wake of big shifts in the world political situation and what this might mean both for Sunday mornings and outreach to the neighbourhood.
 We are confident this sharing will help us going forward.

 A monetary donation has been forwarded to “The Circle Way” in lieu of professional fees.

 At its next meeting, the Worship Committee will discuss other ways to encourage feedback and discussion — perhaps study groups and more times of sharing.
 Watch The Morning Messenger and the What’s the Buzz e-newsletter for more information.

 “Next Travel Adventure” January 6, 2017

-Rob and Jennifer McPhee entertained more than 20 people on Friday evening, January 6 with a photo and video presentation of their 2015 two-month tour of Europe.
+Rob and Jennifer McPhee entertained more than 20 people on Friday evening, January 6 with a photo and video presentation of their 2015 two-month tour of South America.
 Colourful scenes and stories from Chile, Antarctica, Uruguay, Argentina and Brazil kept us engaged.
 People also enjoyed refreshments and time to socialize afterward.
 Thank you Jennifer and Rob!